 The Project is developed by the global medical, technology, research, and patient communities as well as the Human Dx Team (including its full-time staff, partners, supporters, and board of directors).

-The two entities are organized in a hybrid structure.
-A few representative models of such structures include: Mozilla Foundation and Mozilla Corporation; the J. Craig Venter Institute and Synthetic Genomics; Wordpress and Automattic.
+A few representative models of such tandem structures include: Mozilla Foundation and Mozilla Corporation; the J. Craig Venter Institute and Synthetic Genomics; Wordpress and Automattic.
 Other open software projects and the companies that support them also have interesting analogues to the Project.
 Examples include: Linux and Red Hat; MongoDB and MongoDB, Inc.; Git and GitHub.

 If you are interested in learning more about how you or your organization can support the Project, email the Team at email@example.com.